Gagandeep39/ticket-booking-app/auth/README.md

 - `RequestValidationError` Invalid Data
 - `NotFoundError` - Invalid route

+## Data persistence

+- Auth service will have its own MongoDB instance
+- One DB per pservice concept

 ### Support for Async Error  handlers
 - Simple install `express-async-errors` and import

+## Sign Up Flow

+1. Recieve username, password from client
+2. Perform alidation
+3. Chec if user exists
+4. Store password in encypted format
+5. Create a new user and store in DB
+6. Respond with JWT